opendr-eu/opendr/projects/opendr_ws/src/opendr_perception/README.md

 1. Start the node responsible for publishing images.
 If you have a USB camera, then you can use the `usb_cam_node` as explained in the [prerequisites above](#prerequisites).
 2. Start the node responsible for publishing audio.
 Remember to modify the input topics using the arguments in step 2 if needed.
-3. You are then ready to start the face detection node
+3. You are then ready to start the audiovisual emotion recognition node

     ```shell
-    rosrun opendr_perception speech_command_recognition_node.py
+    rosrun opendr_perception audiovisual_emotion_recognition_node.py
     ```
     The following optional arguments are available:
    - `-h or --help`: show a help message and exit